 Of course, they may feel that some of their older products are very significantly flawed in ways beyond simply not matching current canon – that they now regret some design choices as being simply unworkable in play, or that they think some edgy thing written in the edgy edgy edgelord days of the 1990s is either too silly even for the SLA Industries setting, or is pointlessly offensive in a way which detracts from the game, or represents an unfortunate incidence of “punching down”, or whatever.

-As it happens, however, there would actually only be a very limited number of SLA Industries books that statement could really apply to.
-Obviously, any products released directly by Nightfall Games themselves, or primarily written by the Nightfall team, can’t really be described as “produced with little or no input from the creators”; Nightfall is still owned and operated by the creators of the game, if they didn’t think something was a good fit for the game at the time of publication they surely wouldn’t have released it.
+As it happens, there would actually only be a very limited number of SLA Industries books that could be described as “produced with little or no input from the creators”.
+Obviously, any products released directly by Nightfall Games themselves, or primarily written by the Nightfall team, can’t fall into that category; Nightfall is still owned and operated by the creators of the game, if they didn’t think something was a good fit for the game at the time of publication they surely wouldn’t have released it.

 I think the only products we need to look at in this category are those which came out during the publishing deal with via Wizards of the Coast, Hogshead, or Cubicle 7 – Daruma never having put anything out which wasn’t very much under the control of Nightfall in terms of content.

 In fact, there’s really only four examples that a) weren’t primarily written by the games’ creators and b) weren’t released by Nightfall Games themselves, and two of those are kind of edge cases by those criteria.